SAP/ai-sdk-java/docs/guides/ORCHESTRATION_CHAT_COMPLETION.md

     new OrchestrationClient().chatCompletion(prompt, configWithMasking);
 ```

-In this example, the input will be masked before the call to the LLM and unmasked in the output.
+In this example, the input will be masked before the call to the LLM and will remain masked in the output.

 ### Set model parameters